Bankruptcy Basics

 Many people in the United States are afraid to file for bankruptcy because they do not understand that most people who file are financially better off in the long run.
 After filing, most people see their debt erased and their credit scores improved.
 If their wages are garnished due to judgments, bankruptcy stops wage garnishment.
 Bankruptcy also improves employment outcomes.

-Read More →Can I File For Bankruptcy After Moving To A New State?
+Read More →Can I File for Bankruptcy After Moving to a New State?

 Read More →How To Deal With the Stress of Bankruptcy